Alaska Air Group (ALK) Q2 2017 Results - Earnings Call Transcript

 Andrew George Didora - Bank of America Merrill Lynch

 Hey.
 Good morning, everyone.
 Thanks for the questions here.
-I guess, Andrew, can you just talk about what you're seeing from a more broader pricing perspective early on here in 3Q?
+I guess, Andrew, can you just talk about what you're seeing from a more, broader pricing perspective early on here in 3Q?
 I know there are some fears out there, domestic pricing has been weak, but we're seeing volumes continuing to be holding up.
 Is it just too much capacity here in the summer months or are you seeing some more aggressive pricing actions from others in the market?

 Shane R. Tackett - Alaska Airlines, Inc.

 Hey, Andrew.
 This is Shane.
 I'd say it's actually very stable for us right now.
 We had a lot of activity this time last year probably more so than the rest of the country as we had sort of some of the low fares coming to the West Coast that hadn't been here before.
 So, we've lapped most out this summer.
-It's actually the pricing environment in terms of what's being filed is as stable as I have seen it since I've been in and I remember (49:12) the last two-and-a-half years.
+It's actually the pricing environment in terms of what's being filed is as stable as I have seen it since I've been in RM the last two-and-a-half years.
 There's obviously some pockets of selling productivity that's pretty competitive, but that's normal and sort of healthy and not of any real concern.
 So, right now, it's a pretty stable environment for us and the planes are full.
 So, it's been pretty good.

 Andrew George Didora - Bank of America Merrill Lynch